hrx000/Effect-of-Tokenization-on-downstream-tasks-with-multinigual-Bert/README.md

-Now we filtered Those words(token with max lenghth/length of the word)<0.75 Translate those words into English. replaced translated word in original dataset.
+Now we filtered Those words(token with max lenghth/length of the word)<0.75 Translate those words with the help of Microsoft Azure Translator into English. replaced translated word in original dataset.
 Compare Bert Classification Model performance on both original and updated dataset.